ska-telescope/sdp-integration/charts/README.md

 Out[21]: tango._tango.DevState.OFF
 ```

-More details about the SDP Subarray commands can be found `here
+More details about each of the SDP Subarray commands can be found `here
 <https://developer.skao.int/projects/ska-sdp-lmc/en/latest/sdp_subarray.html>`_

 ## Removing the SDP